What is ‘criminal offence data’?

-There is nothing in the GDPR which limits criminal offence data only to the personal data of offenders (or suspected offenders).
-Section 11(2) of the DPA 2018 focuses on the offender as data subject to clarify the specific position on allegations and trial data, but this does not limit the application of Article 10 of the GDPR.
+There is nothing in the UK GDPR which limits criminal offence data only to the personal data of offenders (or suspected offenders).
+Section 11(2) of the DPA 2018 focuses on the offender as data subject to clarify the specific position on allegations and trial data, but this does not limit the application of Article 10 of the UK GDPR.

-Information about victims and witnesses of crime is therefore data relating to criminal offences and is covered by Article 10 of the GDPR.
+Information about victims and witnesses of crime is therefore data relating to criminal offences and is covered by Article 10 of the UK GDPR.

 This is in accordance with national and international policy on victims’ rights, which requires you to give extra protection to this type of personal data.
 Processing such sensitive data creates significant risks to the privacy and wellbeing of the individuals concerned.
-Article 10 of the GDPR therefore provides safeguards to support the rights of victims of crime and helps ensure that you can only process their data with good reason.
+Article 10 of the UK GDPR therefore provides safeguards to support the rights of victims of crime and helps ensure that you can only process their data with good reason.

 A police force passes the details of an individual who has been the victim of violent crime to an organisation which provides support to victims of crime.
 This personal data ‘relates to’ a criminal offence but is not processing for law enforcement purposes.
-It therefore falls under Article 10 of the GDPR.
+It therefore falls under Article 10 of the UK GDPR.

 What are ‘related security measures’?

-The GDPR does not define ‘related security measures’.
+The UK GDPR does not define ‘related security measures’.
 However, it is likely to include personal data about penalties, conditions or restrictions placed on an individual as part of the criminal justice process, or civil measures which may lead to a criminal penalty if not followed.